 Southern California has plenty of them.
 The best thing is that the public has the opportunity to use these places for recreational purposes.

 I love beaches but lakes are pretty awesome too!
-In this article, I am providing a detailed list of lakes in Southern California.
+In this article, I am providing a detailed list of the best lakes in Southern California.

 Table of Contents